ryan3738/bellingham3d-backend/readme.md

 > **NOTE** you'll need Cloudinary, Stripe, and SMTP credentials set up in your `.env` file or environment variables to run this example.
 See the `.env.sample` file for required fields.

-To run the project locally:
+## To run the project locally:

 - Clone this repo
 - Run `yarn` in the root to install dependencies
 - Open this folder in your terminal and run `yarn dev`

 If everything works 🤞 the GraphQL Server and Admin UI will start on [localhost:3000](http://localhost:3000)

+## Deploy

+This project is hosted on a Digital Ocean droplet and integrates with a PostgreSQL database hosted on Supabase.